 Here’s an awesome break down provided by Social Triggers:

-People are in such a frenzy to buy deals during these two days that the (often) short affiliate cookie will handle itself so there’s no worries.
+People are in such a frenzy to buy deals during these two days that the (often) short affiliate cookie will handle itself so there are no worries.

 Preparing for the Future